Physics and Astronomy Course Subject Degree GuideSee All Subject Degree Guides

 Most physics and astronomy degrees are three years in length.
 However, some universities offer a Master’s of Physics (MPhys) degree but as an integrated course which lasts four years, and includes a Masters qualification within the undergraduate degree.
 Furthermore, other physics courses will offer individuals the opportunity of working a year in industry during their time studying, which then increases the final study time to four years.
-Students will spend a year working in industry, at a placement and gaining valuable experience that they can then use to secure employment after graduating (Learn more – What if my course has a placement).
+Students will spend a year working in the industry, at a placement and gaining valuable experience that they can then use to secure employment after graduating (Learn more – What if my course has a placement).

 Candidates will study modules that form a solid basis for the course, and allow the individual to progress and develop with each academic year.
 Students will study core maths principles, motion and relativity, physics and the solar system.
 Although each degree course will feature a range of modules, students will have a chance to learn similar areas of study.

 Additionally, universities may offer joint degree courses that allow individuals to study two similar areas, such as astronomy, engineering or mathematics.
 There is an extensive range of degrees available for individuals to study, including a Bachelors of Science (BSc), Masters of Physics (MPhys) and Masters of Science (MSc) degrees.
 Examples of degrees are as follows; astronomy, space science and astrophysics, environmental physics, natural sciences, observational astronomy, physics, physical sciences, chemistry, medical physics, nanoscience, nanotechnology, nuclear technology with physics, planetary and space physics, cosmology, photonics, quantum technologies, satellite technology, theoretical astrophysics and applied mathematics.
 All of the above degree options can be paired with physics.